China Dodovu

-Thamsanqa China Dodovu is a South African politician who is currently serving as a Delegate to the National Council of Provinces since May 2019.
+Thamsanqa Simon China Dodovu (born 12 July 1969) is a South African politician who is currently serving as a Delegate to the National Council of Provinces since May 2019.
 He was formerly the Mayor of Klerksdorp's Matlosana Local Municipality and served as the Member of the Executive Council (MEC) for Local Government and Traditional Affairs in the North West provincial government from May 2012 until June 2013.
 Dodovu is a member of the African National Congress and served as the party's Deputy Provincial Chairperson in the North West from 2011 to 2015.

 Education and early career

 Dodovu has a Master's degree in public administration from the University of Stellenbosch and a Master of Science in urban housing management from Sweden's University of Lund.
 In the 1990s, he joined the regional leadership of his political party, the African National Congress (ANC), in the newly constituted North West province.
 He served as a Member of Parliament from 2004 to 2006.

 By 2007, he was the Executive Mayor of the City of Matlosana Local Municipality in Klerksdorp, as well as the Regional Chairperson of the ANC's branch in the Dr Kenneth Kaunda District Municipality.
 Sources told the Daily Maverick that he was one of several provincial ANC leaders who opposed the leadership of Premier Maureen Modiselle.
 On the national political stage, he was viewed as politically aligned to ANC presidential challenger Jacob Zuma ahead of the ANC's hotly contested 52nd National Conference in December 2007.
 In May 2008, at a chaotic party elective conference, Dodovu – at the time still Matlosana mayor – was viewed as the leader of a slate of candidates which unsuccessfully battled Supra Mahumapelo and his supporters for top leadership positions in the ANC's North West provincial branch.